October 25, 2021

 - After 10 years, your risk of lung cancer is about half that of a person who is still smoking (after 10-15 years).
 Your risk of cancer of the bladder, esophagus, and kidney decrease.

 - After 15 years, your risk of coronary heart disease is close to that of a non-smoker.

 Smoking Cessation Help

-Lancaster General Health offers a variety of free resources to help you quit smoking.
+Penn Medicine Lancaster General Health offers a variety of resources to help people quit nicotine: